-32. Less than a year later, on July 29, 1975, while on a foreign summit of the Organisation of African Unity (OAU) at Kampala, Uganda, General Yakubu Gowon was overthrown in a bloodless coup and Murtala Mohammed was installed as Nigeria’s 4th (and 3rd Military) Head-of-State.
+32. Less than a year later, on July 29, 1975, while on a foreign summit of the Organisation of African Unity (OAU) at Kampala, Uganda, General Yakubu Gowon was overthrown in a bloodless coup, and Murtala Muhammed was installed as Nigeria’s 4th (and 3rd Military) Head-of-State.

 33. Having seen much bloodshed and witnessed two military coups cum a brutal civil war, Muhammed did not take part in the coup that brought him to power but gave his blessings and moral support to the plotters.
 He also promised to frustrate any move to have them executed should the coup fail.

-34. During the coup-plotting, Muhammed was in London and after Gowon’s removal, he returned to the country.
-Muhammed’s plane was the only plane to land in Nigeria on that day and his first act was to totally dismantle the arrangement of Gowon’s governing regime and his key men.
+34. During the coup plotting, Muhammed was in London and after Gowon’s removal, he returned to the country.
+Muhammed’s aeroplane was the only plane to land in Nigeria on that day and his first act was to totally dismantle the arrangement of Gowon’s governing regime and his key men.

-35. In his inaugural speech on July 30, 1975, Murtala Mohammed “invented” these phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.
+35. In his inaugural speech on July 30, 1975, Murtala Muhammed “invented” the phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.

 36. As soon as Muhammed became Head-of-State, all of the 12 Military Governors that served under Gowon were immediately dismissed from their posts and retired.
-The heads of Air Force, Navy, Police and Deputy Inspector-General of Police were also compulsorily retired along with all officers of the rank of Major-General and above (that is, anyone that was senior to any member of the new regime).
+The heads of the Air Force, Navy, Police, and Deputy Inspector-General of Police were also compulsorily retired along with all officers of the rank of Major-General and above (that is, anyone who was senior to any member of the new regime).